frequently asked questions

 How is it funded?
 Are there dues?

 the voluntary generosity of our members to make this work.
-If Temple Solel has value to
+You can donate here

 Is Temple Solel reform?